santagroup/santarest/README.md

                 .build();
 ```

-Each HTTP request in SantaRest is an individual class which contains all information about the request and response.
-Let's call it the Action.
+Each HTTP request in SantaRest is an individual class that contains all information about the request and response.
+Let's call it Action.

 You should annotate action class with `@RestAction`.
 ```java